 1. Earn a Living Wage.

 2. Maintain the Physical, Mental and Social Health of the Family.

 3. Maintain Safe and Stable Housing.

 Nicholas House understands that providing basic subsistence – food and shelter – is necessary but not sufficient to prevent most homeless families from becoming homeless again.

-We help families address the causes of their homelessness by offering counseling, case management, assistance with life skills and parenting and other supportive services targeted to each family's individual needs.
-Families are eligible to participate in NHI programs for up to two years.
+We help families address the causes of their homelessness by offering shelter, counseling, case management, assistance with life skills and parenting and other supportive services targeted to each family's individual needs.
+Families are eligible to participate in NHI programs for up to one year.
 After they graduate, they are offered an additional two years of Aftercare Services so that they can cement the gains they made while in the program and maintain their self-sufficient lifestyle.

 Because most shelters are gender-specific, serving only men or women and their children, homelessness often separates family members from each other, often times with devastating consequences.